 - The mixed colors Blue (=cyan+magenta), Green (=cyan+yellow) and Red (=magenta+yellow);

 - The color White (unprinted paper).

-eight dots of cyan, six of magenta, four of yellow and two of black.
-The dots are both small enough and close
+three of magenta, two of yellow and one of black.
+The dots are both small enough and close enough together that

 As a result, color printers generally only achieve a visible resolution of around 1/4 of their actual resolution

 when printing color images because the dots of color are scattered over a larger area.
 The exception is when they

 are printing any of those eight colors, which they can therefore output continuously without "dithering". (eg.